clseibold/ZeroNet-Dev-Center/tutorials/WriteAPlugin.md

 }
 ```

-We are then going to modify `onOpenWebsocket` method so that instead to get the `"siteInfo"` api we want to call our `"helloWorld"` api.
+We are then going to modify the `onOpenWebsocket` method so that instead of calling the `"siteInfo"` api, we will call our `"helloWorld"` api.

 ```javascript
 onOpenWebsocket() {